 RO membranes have the potential to process 100,000 gallons of water when properly maintained.

-To test the health of your RO membrane compare the TDS levels of the source water to the level of pure water leaving the RO filter.
+To test the health of your RO membrane, remove your DI filter and compare the TDS levels of the source water to the level of pure water leaving the RO filter.
 For example, 100 TDS source water with 10 TDS leaving the RO indicates 90% rejection.
 When RO rejection rates drop below 80% it is generally time to replace the RO filter canister.
 As stated above, bleeding the RO at the beginning of each use and flushing the RO at the end of each use are essential to achieving maximum RO lifespan.
 Trapped air can result in the plastic overheating and pressure rating of the RO housing dropping.
 Setting up your system out of direct sunlight on hot days will also help protect the plastic RO housing from heat damage.

 The lifespan of your DI filter depends on the TDS of the water entering the filter.
+As your RO membrane nears end of life your DI filter will exhaust much faster.
 Periodically check the TDS of the purified water leaving the DI filter with the provided hand held meter.
 When the TDS levels reach unacceptable levels for your application (abc suggests 10ppm or less for window cleaning and 40ppm or less for cleaning opaque surfaces) the DI filter is completely exhausted and should be replaced.
 See troubleshooting section below for more information on high TDS levels coming from the system.